koronkowy/koronkowy/README.md

 Events
 ======

--   Security BSides - BSides PDX: Previously organizer who wore many hats in this organization, 2018-2021.
+-   [Security BSides](http://www.securitybsides.com/) - [BSides PDX](https://bsidespdx.org/): Previously organizer who wore many hats in this organization, 2018-2021.
 Lead sponsorship to a level of growth of $100,000+ in sponsorship contributions, built countless relationships new and old with vendors.
 Sat on the board of directors from 2019-2021, ran for election and ran for chairman seat.
 There are few parts of this conference that I didn’t have my hands in.

--   HackBoat: Conference organizer including help found the initial conference, social media, speaker organization and assistance.
+-   [HackBoat](https://hackboat.org/): Conference organizer including help found the initial conference, social media, speaker organization and assistance.
 Event on hold due to COVID-19, but we will return as soon as it is safe.

--   HellaConf: Appsec conference held by the folks behind HellaSecure.
+-   [HellaConf](https://www.youtube.com/playlist?list=PLb47HxNiZ8g8JN1zvoI2zwy-zdey3nBf9): Appsec conference held by the folks behind [HellaSecure](https://www.hella-secure.com/).
 I provided support during the virtual conference for information on speakers in chat as well as moderation for chat.

--   DEF CON® Hacking Conference: I have attended DEF CON for the years of DC20, DC21, DC24, DC26, DC27, DC28, DC29.
-Often sponsored by companies, I have also attended as a scholarship recipient from the Women in Security and Privacy (WISP) org.
-You can find me here helping host parties for Atredis Partners or getting up to shenanigans like buying the Car Hacking Village Chang Li Tiny car at DC29.
+-   [DEF CON® Hacking Conference](https://defcon.org/): I have attended DEF CON for the years of [DC20](https://defcon.org/html/defcon-20/dc-20-index.html), [DC21](https://defcon.org/html/defcon-21/dc-21-index.html), [DC24](https://defcon.org/html/defcon-24/dc-24-index.html), [DC26](https://defcon.org/html/defcon-26/dc-26-index.html), [DC27](https://defcon.org/html/defcon-27/dc-27-index.html), [DC28](https://defcon.org/html/defcon-28/dc-28-index.html), DC29.
+Often sponsored by companies, I have also attended as a scholarship recipient from the [Women in Security and Privacy (WISP) org](https://www.wisporg.com/).
+You can find me here helping host parties for Atredis Partners or getting up to shenanigans like buying the [Car Hacking Village](https://www.carhackingvillage.com/) Chang Li Tiny car at DC29.

--   AppSecUSA 2018: In San Jose, I was awarded the OWASP Bay Area Diversity Sponsorship to AppSecUSA 2018.
+-   [AppSecUSA 2018](https://2018.appsecusa.org/): In San Jose, I was awarded the [OWASP Bay Area](https://owasp.org/www-chapter-bay-area/) Diversity Sponsorship to AppSecUSA 2018.
 This fantastic conference on Application Security is to this date one of the best conferences I have been privileged to attend.

--   The Diana Initiative (TDI): Volunteer as a community manager and InfoBooth volunteer for the 2020 TDI conference including learning how to spot and report abuse, troubleshoot the Hopin platform, and more.
+-   [The Diana Initiative (TDI)](https://www.dianainitiative.org/): Volunteer as a community manager and InfoBooth volunteer for the 2020 TDI conference including learning how to spot and report abuse, troubleshoot the [Hopin](https://hopin.com/) platform, and more.

--   ShellConLA: Attendee in 2020, I plan to attend every year this local to Los Angeles security conference.
+-   [ShellConLA](https://shellcon.io/): Attendee in 2020, I plan to attend every year this local to Los Angeles security conference.

+-   [Security BSides](http://www.securitybsides.com/) - [BSides Las Vegas](https://www.bsideslv.org/) 2019: As a BSides organizer I attended BSides Las Vegas in 2019 which is a fantastic Security BSides but also there’s a meetup within this conference where BSides organizers from all over share knowledge.

+-   [Security BSides](http://www.securitybsides.com/) - BSides Boise 2019: I had the pleasure of visiting BSides Boise in 2019, a conference in Idaho that blends several regions of Idaho into one conference.
+This is now called [BSides Idaho](https://www.bsidesidaho.org/).

--   Eyebeam: Attended in 2021, a conference that combines tech folks, artists, scholars and more in an attempt to refigure the future into a better world.
+-   [Eyebeam](https://www.eyebeam.org/events/refiguring-the-future-conference/): Attended in 2021, a conference that combines tech folks, artists, scholars and more in an attempt to refigure the future into a better world.

--   Hushcon - West: Attendee in 2019, and from here on out.
+-   [Hushcon](https://hushcon.com/) - West: Attendee in 2019, and from here on out.
 This is a premier security conference with hush rules on all talks that happen.
 I hope to attend Hushcon - East one of these days.

--   The AGORA: This was the oldest and largest security conference in the Pacific Northwest hosted at the University of Washington.
-Invite only and strictly adhering to Chatham House Rules.
+-   The AGORA: This was the oldest and largest security conference in the Pacific Northwest hosted at the [University of Washington](https://www.washington.edu/).
+Invite only and strictly adhering to [Chatham House Rules](https://en.wikipedia.org/wiki/Chatham_House_Rule).
 I attended from 2018-2019 when the conference concluded it’s run.

--   [Time Based Arts Festival (TBA:)](https://www.pica.org/tba/): Attended and volunteered for several years at the TBA festival hosted by the Portland Institute for Contemporary Art (PICA) in Portland, OR.
+-   [Time Based Arts Festival (TBA:)](https://www.pica.org/tba/): Attended and volunteered for several years at the TBA festival hosted by the [Portland Institute for Contemporary Art (PICA)](https://www.pica.org/) in Portland, OR.
 One time I volunteered at [Mike Daisey’s ‘All The Hours in the Day’](https://www.wweek.com/portland/blog-27636-tba-diary-mike-daiseys-all-the-hours-in-the-day.html) monologue which lasted for 24 consecutive hours.

--   & I can guarantee you I have forgotten some stuff on here.
+& I can guarantee you I have forgotten some stuff on here.
 I’ve watched many talks / participated virtually at other conferences too.

 Credits
 =======